 -

-OandPVisas replied to the discussion Question: Based on this profile, is this athlete eligible for an O-1 or P-1 visa in the forum General Forum 10 months ago
+OandPVisas replied to the discussion Question: Based on this profile, is this athlete eligible for an O-1 or P-1 visa in the forum General Forum a year ago

 Question: Based on this profile, is this athlete eligible for an O-1 or P-1 visa